 Why Does a Mattress Sag?

 I hate to break it to you, but no mattress will remain uniform and supportive forever.
-All the beds eventually start to sag, and the quality of materials, along with how well the mattress is made, is the factor defining how quickly this happens.
+All beds start to sag eventually.
+The quality of materials, along with how well the mattress is made, is the determining factor in how quickly this could happen.

 So, what can contribute to faster sagging?

 - Poor foam quality.
-All types of foam tend to soften and lose resiliency over time, and with cheap ones, it happens even faster.
-Budget manufacturers use polyurethane or less dense memory foam that has a significantly shorter lifespan and is more prone to forming indentations.
+All types of foam tend to soften and lose their resilience over time, and with cheaper quality foam, it tends to happen faster.
+Budget manufacturers use polyurethane or less-dense memory foam that has a significantly shorter lifespan and is more prone to forming indentations.

 - Uneven load.
 If you tend to utilize one particular area of your mattress for sleeping, this may lead to indentations in this area, which will make the surface uneven and reduce its supportive properties.